foglienimatteo/Raytracing/Language Documentation.md

 ### Options only from CLI/Julia repl

 There are some options that in this release it's possible to specify only in terminal, each one has obiouvsly its default value.
-Here the complete list for image generation:
+Here the complete list for image generation; first the image options:

 - ```--alpha```: camera angle of view around z-axis, in degrees;
 - ```--width```: pixel number on the width of the resulting image;